Rafaela-sk/dns-bind/multiview_dynamic_update/README.md

 # DNS Update Proxy

-This folder provides two solutions for distributing a single `nsupdate` request to multiple BIND DNS `view`s.
+This folder provides two solutions for distributing a single `nsupdate` request to multiple BIND DNS views.
 These solutions ensure that DNS updates are correctly applied to multiple zones based on predefined configurations.

 ## Solutions